MiDataInt/mdi-apps-framework/docs/appSteps/first-app-step.md

 The **analysisSetName** outcome must be provided, typically from a user input, as it is used to construct standardized bookmark names.

-The **loadSourceFile** function is required to load an incoming data package file.
-Please use `str(incomingFile)` when writing your appStep module to understand how the file data are communicated.
+The **loadSourceFile** function is required to load the incoming data package file.
+Please use `str(incomingFile)` when writing your appStep module to understand how the file metadata are communicated.